flatironinstitute/finufft/README.md

-# cuFINUFFT v1.1
+# cuFINUFFT

 <img align="right" src="docs/logo.png" width="350">

 cuFINUFFT is a very efficient GPU implementation of the 2- and 3-dimensional nonuniform FFT of types 1 and 2, in single and double precision, based on the CPU code [FINUFFT][1].

+We are at _version 1.1_.

 We introduce several algorithmic innovations, including load-balancing, bin-sorting for cache-aware access, and use of fast shared memory.
-Our tests show an acceleration above FINUFFT of up to 10x on modern hardware, and up to 100x faster than other established GPU NUFFT codes.
+Our tests show an acceleration over FINUFFT of up to 10x on modern hardware, and up to 100x faster than other established GPU NUFFT codes.
 The transforms it performs may be summarized as follows: type 1 maps nonuniform data to a bi- or tri-variate Fourier series, whereas type 2 does the adjoint operation (which is not generally the inverse of type 1).